AndrewOwenMartin/AndrewOwenMartin.github.io/docs/ai.md

 This is probably anathema to modern business, but may lead to more sustainable growth.

 # goodhart's law

+All AI risks turning a metric into a goal.
+This is fine so long as the metric captures the entire context.
+Otherwise you will have artificial maximising of an output, not an outcome.
+Especially common is to tune an AI to a context in which the AI itself doesn't exist.
+> What is a good example of this?
+> Something where the existance of the AI changes behaviour.
+Like the random skinner box.
+> Maybe votes, encouraging popularism?

 # there is no true autonomy